bitwalker/timex/README.md

 [![wercker status](https://app.wercker.com/status/a77f83a04ae1006c9ee44f61a1a147a0/m/ "wercker status")](https://app.wercker.com/project/bykey/a77f83a04ae1006c9ee44f61a1a147a0)

 The API for `Date` may change slightly, but not too much.
 I have recently removed the `format` function.
-Date formatting and parsing will be provided by [this other project][datefmt].
+Date formatting and parsing will be provided by [elixir-datefmt][elixir-datefmt].

 The `Time` module is pretty much in flux, please don't depend on it too much.